 In the initial months, I used to come up with usages containing only the word I looked at in the list page.
 But later on, as my vocabulary swelled, I started using multiple words in the same usage.
 For example, I used two words in one usage here: He had unfettered access to the powers that be.

 I review the same set of words the same way few more times – after a week, a month, and three months.
 These repetitions, along with the first one within a day, constitutes what we call spaced repetition, the best way to embed anything to your long-term memory.
 In short, this process helps you retain stuff in your brain for long.
 You can use it even in your academics.
 I’ve used spaced repetition in variety of scenarios and have found it to work beautifully.
 You may learn more on this topic here (the image below depicts increasing gap between two reviews, an essential part of spaced repetition):

 Next up are three vocabulary activities I practice to consolidate the vocabulary I’ve learnt and, more importantly, make it easier to actually use in written and verbal communication.
 That’s why you’re acing vocabulary, right?
 To use in speech and writing.
 There are no prizes for building lists that you can’t use.

 Blachowicz, Fisher, Ogle, and Watts-Taffe, in their paper, point out this yawning gap between knowing the meaning of words and using them in sentences:

 Research suggests that students are able to select correct definitions for unknown words from a dictionary, but they have difficulty then using these words in production tasks such as writing sentences using the new words.

-It’s even more difficult in verbal communication where, unlike writing, you don’t have the luxury of time.
+It’s even more difficult in verbal communication where, unlike writing, you don’t have the luxury of pausing and recalling appropriate words.

 The Holy Grail for application of vocabulary is to use it in verbal communication where you’ve to come up with an appropriate word in split second.
 The following three vocabulary exercises will prepare you for this goal.